Diesel-Net/drone-discord/README.md

 MONGO_INITDB_ROOT_PASSWORD=secret-password
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Each component needs to executed in it's own terminal window, as they are started using blocking calls.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Each component needs to executed in it's own terminal window, as they are all started with a blocking call.

 #### MongoDB
-1. Create Python Virtual Environment and activate it
+1. Create Python Virtual Environment and activate it.
    ```bash
    python3 -m venv mongo-venv && source mongo-venv/bin/activate
    ```

-2. install python dependencies
+2. install python dependencies.
    ```bash
    pip install "python-dotenv[cli]"
    ````

 2. Start MongoDB container.

-   :warning: Note that the `docker run` command is not able to see env vars passed in with the `-p` option so if going with a non-default configuration you will need to change the port numbers manually in the command below.
+   :warning: The `docker run` command is not able to see env vars passed in with the `-p` option so if going with a non-default configuration you will need to adjust the port numbers manually in the command below.
    ```bash
    dotenv run \
      docker run \